dhutapratama/docs/authorization.md

 <a name="authorizing-or-throwing-exceptions"></a>
 #### Authorizing Or Throwing Exceptions

 If you would like to attempt to authorize an action and automatically throw an `Illuminate\Auth\Access\AuthorizationException` if the user is not allowed to perform the given action, you may use the `Gate` facade's `authorize` method.
-Instances of `AuthorizationException` are automatically converted to a 403 HTTP response by Laravel's exception handler:
+Instances of `AuthorizationException` are automatically converted to a 403 HTTP response by Lets's exception handler:

     Gate::authorize('update-post', $post);